History of IBM: 1880s–1924: The origin of IBM

-1924: International Business Machines Corporation.
-Watson had never liked the hyphenated title of Computing-Tabulating-Recording Company and chose the new name both for its aspirations and to escape the confines of "office appliance".
-The new name was first used for the company's Canadian subsidiary in 1917.
-On February 14, 1924, CTR's name was formally changed to International Business Machines Corporation (IBM).
+Watson had never liked the hyphenated title of Computing-Tabulating-Recording Company and chose the new name of "International Business Machines Corporation" (IBM) both for its aspirations and to escape the confines of "office appliance".
+The new name was first used for the company's Canadian subsidiary in 1917, and was formally changed on February 14, 1924.
 The subsidiaries' names did not change; there would be no IBM labeled products until 1933 (below) when the subsidiaries are merged into IBM.
+Under Watson's leadership, he established key initiatives that shaped IBM's organizational culture, including hiring disabled workers, promoting employee education, and fostering a culture of thinking ("THINK" was a slogan made in 1915).
+His Open Door Policy and initiatives to support employees and their families became integral aspects of IBM's culture.

 1925–1929: IBM's early growth

-Watson mandated strict rules for employees, including a dress code of dark suits, white shirts and striped ties, and no alcohol, whether working or not.
-He led the singing at meetings of songs such as "Ever Onward" from the official IBM songbook.
-The company launched an employee newspaper, Business Machines, which unified coverage of all of IBM's businesses under one publication.
-IBM introduced the Quarter Century Club, to honor employees with 25 years of service to the company, and launched the Hundred Percent Club, to reward sales personnel who met their annual quotas.
-In 1928, the Suggestion Plan program – which granted cash rewards to employees who contributed viable ideas on how to improve IBM products and procedures – made its debut.
+Thomas J. Watson, during his tenure at IBM, implemented strict guidelines for employees, encompassing a dress code stipulating dark suits, white shirts, and striped ties.
+The consumption of alcohol, whether during working hours or otherwise, was prohibited.
+Watson actively led singing sessions during meetings, featuring songs such as "Ever Onward" from the official IBM songbook.
+Additionally, the company initiated the publication of an employee newspaper named Business Machines, consolidating coverage of all IBM businesses into one publication.

-IBM and its predecessor companies made clocks and other time recording products for 70 years, culminating in the 1958 sale of the IBM Time Equipment Division to Simplex Time Recorder Company.
-IBM manufactured and sold such equipment as dial recorders, job recorders, recording door locks, time stamps and traffic recorders.
+Several employee recognition programs were introduced, including the Quarter Century Club to honor those with 25 years of service and the Hundred Percent Club to reward sales personnel meeting annual quotas.
+In 1928, IBM launched the Suggestion Plan program, providing cash rewards to employees for valuable ideas aimed at improving IBM products and procedures.
+Over a span of 70 years, IBM and its predecessor companies specialized in manufacturing clocks and other time recording products, culminating in the 1958 sale of the IBM Time Equipment Division to Simplex Time Recorder Company.
+This division produced a range of equipment, including dial recorders, job recorders, recording door locks, time stamps, and traffic recorders.

-The company also expanded its product line through innovative engineering.
-Behind a core group of inventors – James W. Bryce, Clair Lake, Fred Carroll, and Royden Pierce – IBM produced a series of significant product innovations.

-In 1920, the company introduced the first complete school time control system, and its first printing tabulator.
-Three years later the company introduced the first electric keypunch.
-1924's Carroll Rotary Press produced punched cards at record setting speeds.
-In 1928, the company held its first customer engineering education class.
-It also introduced the 80-column punched card in 1928, which doubled its information capacity.
-This new format, soon dubbed the "IBM Card", became and remained an industry standard until the 1970s.
+IBM expanded its product line through innovative engineering, driven by notable inventors such as James W. Bryce, Clair Lake, Fred Carroll, and Royden Pierce.
+Significant product innovations were introduced, including the first complete school time control system and the first printing tabulator in 1920.
+In 1923, the company pioneered the first electric keypunch.
+The Carroll Rotary Press introduced in 1924 revolutionized the production of punched cards by achieving record-setting speeds.
+In 1928, IBM introduced the 80-column punched card, known as the "IBM Card", effectively doubling its information capacity.
+This format became an industry standard until the 1970s.